A MESSAGE FOR KNIFE BUYERS

 I recently came across a Chinese website that sold an almost complete inventory of "Extrema Ratio" knives.
 You could buy one, or more, for extremely low prices and the more you bought, the cheaper they were.

-I see fakes offered on eBay that indicate that Extrema Ratio knives are now being made in China.
+I see fakes offered indicating that Extrema Ratio knives are now being made in China.
 NOT TRUE.
 Extrema Ratio knives are only made in Italy.

 It really is difficult to determine if an Extrema Ratio is fake or not by just looking at a photo.
 If you purchase one off eBay, Amazon.com, or elsewhere, check the knife when you get it to see if it has the excellent quality and workmanship that Extrema Ratio is famous for.

-There have been so many people who buy a knife from an eBay seller (and other sellers too) and then want the knife to be authenticated.
+There have been so many people who decide to "take a chance" and buy a knife from a seller and then want the knife to be authenticated.
 This is doing things kind of backwards: the seller should be authenticated first before buying the knife!